 Directions:

-• In a medium saucepan combine the vinegar, soy sauce, and sugar.
+• In a medium saucepan, combine 1/3 cup of apple cider vinegar, 1/2 cup soy sauce, and 3/4 cup of sugar.

-• Bring mixture to a rapid boil and boil over high for 7 minutes, whisking constantly.
-Do not boil for too long it will get too thick.
+• Bring the mixture to a rapid boil over high heat and boil for 5-7 minutes, whisking constantly.
+Do not boil for too long, or it will get too thick as it cools.

 • storing eel sauce